All entries must have appeared publicly online, on-air or in a festival or event in 2022.

 Any company or individual may enter The Motion Awards, provided they were the primary creators of the project being submitted.

-For Student categories, you must have been a student at the time you created the project you are entering.
-All Student entries must have been created as part of coursework.
+For student categories, you must have been a student (full-time or part-time) at the time you created the project you are entering.
+All student entries must have been created as part of coursework.

 Clients and agencies can enter work that was primarily produced internally.